The World's Oldest Living Dog, Bobi, Turns 31 — and Celebrates With a Huge Party

-To learn more about this charmed dog, as well as to learn more about a few of the other longest living dogs, keep reading!
+To learn more about Bobi's incredibly charmed life, as well as to learn more about a few of the other longest living dogs, keep reading.

-In February 2023, Guinness World Records declared that a dog named Bobi is officially the oldest living dog in the world.
-Not only that, but Bobi is also the oldest dog to ever live, at least on record.
+In February 2023, Guinness World Records declared that Bobi was officially the oldest living dog in the world.
+Not only that, but Bobi was also the oldest dog to ever live, at least on record.

 Bobi was born on May 11, 1992, meaning that at the time of the record announcement, he was 30 years old.
 Then, in May 2023, Bobi turned 31.